 Anyhow.
 A curved path surrounds the play area, one with plenty of benches, along with shadow figures of people practicing tai chi, a popular activity in the park.
 Virtually the rest of Tecumseh is devoted to off-leash dog activities — gentle grass with dandelions, maintained well enough for a picnics if there are no doggos otherwise enjoying the space.

 It’s well laid out, and the entrance — going over a small bridge, surrounded by plants and trees — is particularly enchanted, in the way that a relatively secluded neighbourhood park can feel like an escape to a less busy world.

 And that’s pretty much it: no sports fields, no spray parks, no tennis courts and no washrooms (though the park has enough room for a washroom, and it wouldn’t hurt given how kid-focused it is).

-But we grade a park partly by the scope of its ambition, but also by how well it fulfills that ambition.
-Tecumseh aims are modest — to be a quiet place where kids can play, adults can watch, dogs can run free and people can enjoy tai chi.
+But we grade a park partly by the scope of its ambition, but partly on how well it fulfills that ambition.
+Tecumseh’s aims are modest — a quiet place where kids can play, adults can watch, dogs can run free and people can enjoy tai chi.

 None of us are dogs, or kids, or people who do tai chi.

 But all of the parks we visited, few seem appealing as this one.

 “One of the serene running walking trails in a major city in the world.”